Drúedain: Names and etymology

-The word used for them by the Rohirrim during the Third Age is represented by Tolkien as Púkel-men.
+The word used for the Drúedain by the Rohirrim during the Third Age is represented by Tolkien as Púkel-men.
 This includes the Old English word pūcel "goblin, troll", which survives in Shakespeare's Puck in A Midsummer Night's Dream, and in two forms in Kipling's Puck of Pook's Hill.
+Ryan adds that the word survives in English placenames such as Puckshot in Surrey, Pock Field in Cumberland, Puxton, Puckeridge, Pokesdown, Pockford, Pucknall, and perhaps Pucklechurch.
+Ryan suggests that the Púkel-men may derive from a combination of "Proto-Celts, Druid-figures, or ... roadside fertility deities".
+Ryan notes Christopher Tolkien's statement that the name Púkel-men is "also used as a general equivalent to Drúedain".

 In Westron, the Common Tongue of western Middle-earth, the Drúedain were called the Wild Men, or the [Wood-]Woses:

 The Tolkien scholar Tom Shippey, a philologist like Tolkien, notes that the office at Leeds University which both men used (at different times), is near Woodhouse Moor, which, as "would not have escaped Tolkien", is a modern misspelling of Wood-Wose, Old English wudu-wāsa.
 Clark Hall renders this word as "faun, satyr".

 Description

 The Drúedain somewhat resemble Dwarves in stature and endurance; they are stumpy, clumsy-limbed with short, thick legs, and fat, "gnarled" arms, broad chests, fat bellies, and heavy buttocks.
 According to the Elves and other Men, they had "unlovely faces": wide, flat, and expressionless with deep-set black eyes that glowed red when angered.
 They had "horny" brows, flat noses, wide mouths, and sparse, lank hair.
 They had no hair lower than the eyebrows, except for a few men who had a tail of black hair on the chin.
 They were short-lived and had a deep hatred of Orcs.
 They had certain magical powers and sat still in meditation for long periods.